Exaii2/blender-creature-limb-drawer/README.md

 The Asset Browser can be used since the update to the 1.20 version.
 With the Asset Browser, you can drop the described effects onto any mesh you like without opening the main file.
 More on that at 2.4/2.5.

+With the 1.26 version, limb rotation has been made more consistent.

 # 2.1 INTENDED WORKFLOW - Control structure